Best Practices For Managing Private School Endowments Efficiently

 How Much Private School Endowment Fund Is Enough?

-Endowment funds help maintain financial equilibrium, which is why private schools need it.
+Endowment funds help maintain financial equilibrium, which is why private schools need them.
 But the question that arises is how much endowment is enough for the schools and universities?

 There can be no bar to the amount of endowment an institution is getting as it is an additional gift to the campus from the alumni.
 For instance, Harvard University’s endowment is over $14 billion approximately.
 Private schools with good endowments continue to record strong growth and increased personal wealth.